FerdinandoR/familytreemaker/README.md

 Things to change
 ----------------

+1. Generate family trees from below (i.e. tracing one's known ancestors) as well as from above (i.e. tracing one's descendants).
+2. Add places of birth/death
+3. Add support for marriages between cousins (needed for e.g. nonna Pia La Rocca and nonno Giovanni Lipari).
+4. Add some simple tests

+Things changed
+--------------

 1. Ensure the code is written in python 3 rather than python 2
 2. Change family file format to .csv
-3. Generate family trees from below (i.e. tracing one's known ancestors) as well as from above (i.e. tracing one's descendants).
-4. Add places of birth/death
-5. Add support for marriages between cousins (needed for e.g. nonna Pia La Rocca and nonno Giovanni Lipari).
-6. Add some simple tests

-Things changed
---------------

-None currently.